 - Genes -- usually represent translated sequences, have start and end basepair positions, and can be on the complementary or normal strand.
 Genes can appear on the molecule map and annotated sequence. - Regions -- zones of special significance for the user, have start and end basepair positions, be on the complementary or normal strand.
-Regions can appear on the molecule map and annotated sequence.

-- Labels sequence areas of special interest to the user, have start and end basepair position.
+Regions can appear on the molecule map and annotated sequence. - Markers -- markers have a direction, occupy one base position, and can be on the complementary or normal strand.
+Markers can appear on the molecule map and annotated sequence. - Labels sequence areas of special interest to the user, have start and end basepair position.
 Labels can be shown on the annotated sequence and appear on the molecule map as label sites. - Info only -- not shown on the molecule map or on the annotated sequence.
 Use for features where you want to preserve the information but do not want it to clutter your map or features table.

 Click the Add Feature button to add a new feature, then enter the feature information.
 To edit feature information, select (highlight) the name of the feature and click the Edit Feature button.
-To delete a feature, move the highlight to the name of the feature you want to remove and click the Remove Feature button
+To delete a feature, move the highlight to the name of the feature you want to remove and click the Remove Feature button properties include basic information about the region defined and its base composition.